Steve Ballmer says Google, Facebook should engage more with regulators

 Former Chicago Bulls player Scottie Pippen attended Ballmer's talk Monday at the WSJ conference.

 Google and Facebook -- along with Twitter -- have been facing scrutiny by the federal government over their business practices.
 The Silicon Valley tech giants are still in the doghouse with Congress after Russian trolls abused their platforms to sow discord and false news among US voters in the 2016 presidential election.
-Google, Facebook and Twitter have said they've already detected new campaigns from foreign actors attempting to influence public opinion ahead of this fall's US midterm elections.
+Google, Facebook and Twitter have said they detected new campaigns from foreign actors attempting to influence public opinion ahead of last week's US midterm elections.

 In September, Facebook Operating Chief Sheryl Sandberg and Twitter CEO Jack Dorsey testified before Congress, but no representative from Google attended.
 The three companies were summoned to Capitol Hill to testify before the Senate Intelligence Committee on election security, privacy and abuse on their popular social media platforms.